Ch4r0ne/RemoveSophos/README.md

     4. Deletes all Sophos directories
     5. Deletes all Sophos services
     6. Deletes all Sophos registry entries
+    7. Remove all Sophos drivers
+    8. Remove all Sophos components from Windows Installer Cache
+    9. Deleting all Sophos Accounts and Sophos Groups
+    10. Optional: Remove Sophos residue

 # Requirements
 To uninstall the Sophos Endpoint Defense Service, you need SEDuninstall.exe.
 This can be found in the Install_Sophos.exe file.
 Extract the installation file using a zip program and locate SEDuninstall.exe.
 Optionally, you can also find 'AVRemove.exe' and add it to the path where 'Uninstall_Sophos.ps1' is located.